RidvanKaragoz/Predicting-Credit-Applications/README.md

 The project uses a Makefile to automate common tasks.
 The following targets are available:

 env: create a virtual environment and install the required packages.

 run: run the main application.

 preprocess: preprocess the data.

 features: engineer features.

 train: train a machine learning model.

 predict: make predictions.
-freeze: save the list of installed packages to requirements_dev.txt.

 clean: remove generated files.

 The run command will execute several scripts in the src directory that will preprocess the data, engineer features, train a model, and make predictions.
 The output will be saved in the appropriate projects folders.